jamestrimble/max-weight-clique-instances/README.md

     n 4 13
     e 1 2

+The UAI instances were kindly contributed by [Hong Xu](http://www.hong.me/).
+Note that these are maximum weight independent set instances.

 We hope to add further sets of instances over time.
 Please contact j.trimble.1@research.glasgow.ac.uk if you have any suggestions.